open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 Go to the [installation page](installation.md) to read through the basic instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
 Make sure you only follow the steps for your specific operating system.

+Once you have finished installing, go to the [configurations page](configurations.md) to set up your Community BeLL.

 ## Step 2 - Vagrant Tutorial

 Review these [Vagrant instructions](vagrant.md) to ensure that you have fully completed the previous step.
 You should be familiar with this since you will need to use it during your internship.